clearhaus/gateway-api-docs/source/index.md

   <dt>applepay[payment_token]</dt>
   <dd>[:json:] <br /> Full, raw <code>PKPaymentToken</code> object, UTF-8 encoded serialization of a JSON dictionary.</dd>
   <dt>applepay[symmetric_key]</dt>
-  <dd>[:hex:] <br /> EC symmetric AES key (unique per transaction) that can
+  <dd>[:hex:] <br /> symmetric AES key (unique per transaction) that can
-    decrypt <code>data</code> from the <code>PKPaymentToken</code>; hex
+    decrypt <code>data</code> from the <code>PKPaymentToken</code>.</dd>
-    formatted as it is a SHA256.</dd>
 </dl>

 ###### Using the EC private key

-When using the EC private key the merchant id is also necessary to decrypt the payment token data.
+When using the EC private key, the Apple Pay merchant ID is also necessary to decrypt the payment token data.
 This can be extracted from the merchant's certificate.

 <dl class="dl-horizontal">
   <dt>applepay[payment_token]</dt>
   <dd>[:json:] <br /> Full, raw <code>PKPaymentToken</code> object, UTF-8 encoded serialization of a JSON dictionary.</dd>
   <dt>applepay[private_key]</dt>
   <dd>[:PEM:] <br />
-    PEM formatted merchant EC private key. <br />
+    PEM-formatted merchant EC private key. <br />
     We treat this like the CSC; it is never stored, and thus needs to be supplied for every transaction.
 </dd>